Suella Braverman out over security breach, plunging Truss's government into deeper chaos

 “Pretending we haven't made mistakes, carrying on as if everyone can't see we've made them, and hoping things will magically come right is not serious politics,” she said.

-Grant Shapps, a critic of Ms Truss from the centre of the party and an ally of Rishi Sunak, is tipped to replace Ms Braverman.
+Grant Shapps, a critic of Ms Truss from the centre of the party and an ally of Rishi Sunak, has replaced Ms Braverman.

+The new home secretary said he is looking forward to getting on with the job “regardless of what’s happening otherwise in Westminster”.

+Speaking outside the Home Office, he told reporters: “Obviously it has been a turbulent time for the government.

 In her resignation letter, which she tweeted, Ms Braverman said as home secretary she held herself to the highest standards and resigning was “the right thing to do”.
 “The business of government relies upon people accepting responsibility for their mistakes,” she wrote.